JakovFreund/tabletop-assistant/tasks.md

 - the castable always gets resolved immediately, meaning CastableUsedLogEntry and ReceivedEffectFromCastableLogEntry have to come together.
 - implement loading a limited number of LogEntries from log file
 - add a CastableHeal object aswell - because of source and drag n dropping
-- pressing CastableUsedLogEntry on DM sandbox screen copies all Damage and StatusEffect objects there
+- pressing CastableUsedLogEntry on DM sandbox screen copies all Damage and Condition objects there
 - a the bottom of the screen is a log (player pings, DM pings, DM actions/changes all go there), has ability to filter only DM actions
 - add a clickable damage object in log that auto copies the damage into calculator (or just queues text pointer on appropriate damage types)
-- when a player pings a spell, the log prints out all the info and buttons for the DM which i can use to autosubtract turnresources, autofocus damage textboxes (by drag n droping damage on the target creature and just entering appropriate amounts for each type, also autofill in if not dice notation) autoapply statuseffect by drag n drop (with info about the target type [self, enemy...] for clearer gameflow)
+- when a player pings a spell, the log prints out all the info and buttons for the DM which i can use to autosubtract turnresources, autofocus damage textboxes (by drag n droping damage on the target creature and just entering appropriate amounts for each type, also autofill in if not dice notation) autoapply condition by drag n drop (with info about the target type [self, enemy...] for clearer gameflow)
 - the players see colored labels instead of buttons so they can't use them
-- when taking damage and checking StatusEffects (ex. resistances) there is an empty list of possible procs and procs get added if true so output can be ˇˇ
+- when taking damage and checking Conditions (ex. resistances) there is an empty list of possible procs and procs get added if true so output can be ˇˇ
 - "(0, 10, 0, 6, 0, 0, 0) -> Goblin has taken 8 damage (COLD_RESISTANCE, POISON_RESISTANCE)"
 - Creature.cast() ?
 - change LogEntryFrontendDTO.itemId and itemName to ItemDTO (definetly need description and maybe other stuff)
-- players can also ping consumables (prints clickable heal/addStatusEffect, consume item, TurnResource costs)
+- players can also ping consumables (prints clickable heal/addCondition, consume item, TurnResource costs)
 - players don't have to ping just to get information (it's already calculated for each spell)
 - creature end turn displays in combat log (and start of next creature's turn)
 - maybe implement log calculations info later